 What is a Probability Forecast?

-There are two options when delivering a forecast; the forecaster can go with a single value which represents their best estimate of the most likely outcome.
+There are two options when delivering a forecast: The forecaster can choose a single value that represents their best estimate of the most likely outcome.
 This is known as a deterministic forecast.
-The forecast is unlikely to be perfectly correct but the forecaster’s objective is to select the most accurate choice among many forecasts.
+The forecast is unlikely to be perfectly correct, but the forecaster’s objective is to select the most accurate choice among many forecasts.

-The second option breaks down the possible outcomes into ranges, or bins.
+The second option breaks down the possible outcomes into ranges or bins.
 A probability of occurrence is assigned to each bin.
 This is a probability forecast.
-In this type of forecast we do not seek to forecast future weather conditions with a specific number.
-Rather, the probabilistic forecaster seeks to correctly describe the probabilities of the outcome falling in each of the bins.
+In this type of forecast, we do not seek to forecast future weather conditions using a specific number.
+Instead, the probabilistic forecaster seeks to correctly describe the probabilities of the outcome falling in each bin.

 It is impossible to say whether a single calibrated probability forecast was correct – it is never right or wrong.
 Forecasters can, however, gauge how correct (or reliable) probability forecasts are once we have a long enough history of similar forecasts.
-A reliable probability forecast predicts the probability of the specific conditions to occur with the same frequency that they actually occur in the real world.
-In other words, a forecast of above normal temperature with a 60 percent probability is reliable if the temperature is above normal at least 60 percent of the times that a forecast with that probability is issued.
+A reliable probability forecast predicts the probability of specific conditions occurring with the same frequency that they happen in the real world.
+In other words, a forecast of above-normal temperature with a 60 percent probability is reliable if the temperature is above normal at least 60 percent of the times a forecast with that probability is issued.

-When using probability forecasts we have the freedom to choose the size of each bin.
-For example, if a wind turbine requires a minimum wind speed of 5 ms-1 to start generation, then we could create two bins of 0 to 4.99ms-1, and 5ms-1 and above.
+When using probability forecasts, we can choose the size of each bin.
+For example, if a wind turbine requires a minimum wind speed of 5 ms-1 to start generation, we could create two bins of 0 to 4.99 ms-1 and five ms-1 and above.
 We could then assign a forecast probability to each of the two bins.
-The wind speeds can either be above or below 5 ms-1 and so the two probabilities predicted must add up to 100 percent.
+The wind speeds can be above or below 5 ms-1, so the predicted two probabilities must add up to 100 percent.

-For a given weather variable, we know the full range of possible future outcomes is highly likely to be described by the long-term history of that variable, which is known as a climatology.
-As signals in long range weather forecasting are relatively weak, the World Climate Service splits the climatology into three equally likely categories or terciles; above normal, near normal, and below normal.
-An example of creating terciles in an observed temperature distribution is shown in Figure 1.
+For a given weather variable, we know the full range of possible future outcomes is highly likely to be described by that variable’s long-term history, known as climatology.
+As signals in long-range weather forecasting are relatively weak, the World Climate Service splits the climatology into three equally likely categories or terciles: above normal, near normal, and below normal.
+Figure 1 shows an example of creating terciles in an observed temperature distribution.

-A random number would have a 33.33 percent chance of falling into any one of these three categories.
-The forecast contains useful information when the predicted probabilities are not evenly distributed amongst the terciles.
+A random number would have a 33.33 percent chance of falling into these three categories.
+The forecast contains valuable information when the predicted probabilities are not evenly distributed amongst the terciles.

 The World Climate Service shows data enabling the user to see the predicted distribution for every point on Earth.
-An example from the product is shown in Figure 2.
-Notice how the below normal, normal, and above normal categories are not 33 percent but sum to 100 percent.
+An example of the product is shown in Figure 2.
+Notice how the below-normal, normal, and above-normal categories are not 33 percent but sum to 100 percent.

 Probability forecast point probs